 The Implication

-Using OAuth2/OIDC implicit flow in a front-end framework website is degenerate.
-Fite me irl.
+Using OAuth2/OIDC implicit flow in a front-end framework website is pretty degenerate.

-You have made the mistake of inheriting a 5-page website built on this year's most fashionable front end framework.
-It's secured with a questionable OIDC library several hundred npm dependencies using implicit flow.
+Premise: you have made inherited a 5-page website built on this year's most fashionable front end mistake.
+It's secured with a questionable OIDC library with several hundred npm dependencies using implicit flow.

 My opinions are summaries and simplifications of items outlined in the OAuth 2.0 Security Best Practice draft.
 Implicit flow has categorical problems.
 Primarily, the access token is delivered directly to the client by hash fragment.
 Presenting the token in such a way exposes the site and token to a litany of vulnerabilities.